facebook/chef-cookbooks/cookbooks/fb_networkmanager/README.md

 Note that all files we make are prefixed with `fb_networkmanager`, so that we can cleanup files we created that are no longer in the config.

+### A note on booleans

+It is worth noting that various plugins and parts of the config expect different kinds of booleans - some `true` and `false`, others `yes` and `no`.
+Normally, an FB Attribute API cookbook would take a true ruby boolean and convert it to the appropriate string for a system, but since it's not consistent across NM, we leave it to the user to specify the right one for the right value.
+This is true both in `config` and in `system_connections`.

 ### A note on UUIDs

 We generally recommend coming up with a static UUID per connection you want